Check out these tips on how to make a Do It Yourself DIY sandbag that you can use for workouts.

 run 1/2 mile

-Question: What is a good sand bag that I can just buy and use for workouts?
+Question: I dont have the time or energy to build a sandbag.
+What is a good sand bag that I can just buy and use for workouts?

 Check out the The Ultimate Sandbag Power Package.